 Such a growth rate rightly seems ridiculous today, but it would be equally preposterous to suggest to an observer living in the agricultural era that the world economy would double several times within a lifespan.
 Yet that is the extraordinary condition we now take to be ordinary.

 Since machines don't directly compete with us for scarce resources (like food, water, sleep, land, money & social validation), artificial minds could enable this while coexisting with the biological ones.
-That said, it might be naive to ignore the many alarmist depictions of such technology.
-It's a safe bet to build this in a way that doesn't concentrate it in the hands of just a few people.
+That said, it's a safe bet to build this in a way that doesn't concentrate it in the hands of just a few people who could use this to corner all resources.
 Non-profits are a bad way to do this.
 We need to figure out a way to distribute access to it in the same way Henry Ford democratised the power of gasoline engine by putting it in a car that anyone could afford.

 Current Approaches Don't Cut It